jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 `seriate()` from **seriation** package, they can be directly assigned to `row_order` and `column_order` to make the heatmap.

-The first example demonstrates to directly apply `seriate()` on the matrix.
+The first example demonstrates directly applying `seriate()` on the matrix.
 Since the `"BEA_TSP"` method only allows a non-negative matrix, we modify the matrix to `max(mat) - mat`.